lootexchange/lootexchange/README.md

 - Open API
   - Fetch metadata and market information.
 No API keys required.
 - Battle-tested contracts
-  - Leverages the same exchange contract as Open Sea (Wyvern)
+  - Leverages the same exchange contract as Open Sea (Wyvern), which minimizes risk
+  - Anyone who has approved Open Sea for trading does not need to re-approve

 ## Progress